-Usage vs Requests shows the percentage of used CPU compared to the requested one.
-The percentage value can be above 100%, meaning that you are currently using more of the requested CPU.
+- Usage vs Requests: shows the percentage of used resources compared to the requested ones.
+The percentage value can be above 100%, meaning that you are currently using more resources than are requested.

 At the bottom of the graphs, it is possible to see the current usage, which represents the usage of CPU or RAM when you loaded the homepage.